A history of my background in guitars and guitar products:

 In December 1982 Romney Godden closed his guitar workshop at Brookvale in Sydney and moved to Kempsey which is a town situated on the mid north coast of New South Wales 345km north of Sydney.

-In May 1983 I was approached by Farrells Music at Brookvale to set up a guitar repair workshop in the same building where Romney previously had his workshop.
+In May 1983 I was asked by Farrells Music at Brookvale to set up a guitar repair workshop in the same building where Romney previously had his workshop.
 Farrells Music was one of the best music stores in Sydney at that time.

 From the mid 1980s I started to become known throughout Australia for my guitar work for local and international touring acts such as Midnight Oil, INXS, Cold Chisel, Pink Floyd and others.